gnuarmeclipse/gnuarmeclipse.github.io-source/site/redirected.md

 ---
 layout: page
 permalink: /redirected/
-title: Welcome to GNU ARM Eclipse new Web!
+title: Ooops!
+You have been redirected!
 author: Liviu Ionescu

 date: 2015-09-15 14:07:00
-last_modified_at: 2015-09-15 14:07:00
+last_modified_at: 2015-09-15 14:54:00

 ---

-## You have been redirected

-In Sep 2015 the GNU ARM Eclipse project was migrated from SourceForge to Github.
+## Why?
+What happened?

-The old WordPress & MediaWiki sites were also migrated to a new GitHub Pages static site.
+In Sep 2015, the old documentation sites were migrated from WordPress & MediaWiki to a new GitHub Pages static site, as part of the project migration from SourceForge to Github.

 ## What to do?